Mental Health in CKD Patients

 Emotional strength ensures sustainability.

-By integrating structured psychological engagement into our programs, we aim to create not just well-functioning fistulas — but well-supported individuals and families navigating CKD with clarity, acceptance, and hope.
+By integrating structured psychological engagement into our programs, we aim to create not just well-functioning fistulas but well-supported individuals and families navigating mental health in CKD patients with clarity, acceptance, and hope.